 Other than the abrogation verse, there are only a few very important verses in the Koran that are not in chapter nine.
 Verse 4:59 discussed above is one of them, but perhaps of even more importance are those verses in which Allah gives Muhammad His blessings.

-This revelation gave Muhammad divine authority as a ruler, but since there is nothing in the Koran, ostensibly, that quotes Muhammad, why is that verse so important?
-Because there are volumes upon volumes of stories, hadith, about Muhammad, what he said and did.
-Many of these hadith form the basis for Islamic law, sharia, today.
+Since there is nothing in the Koran, ostensibly, that quotes Muhammad, why are those verses, especially 4:80, so important?
+Because there are volumes upon volumes of stories, called hadith, about Muhammad, what he said and what he did.
+Many of these hadith form the basis for Islamic law, Sharia, today and forever.

 The Reliance of the Traveller is full of laws based on what Muhammad said.
 For example, on page 665: “The Prophet (Allah bless him and give him peace) said: ‘Kill the one who sodomizes and the one who lets it be done to him.’ ”

 Well, that’s it for homosexuals.
-Goodbye, Liberace.
-Actually, Liberace may have slipped under the radar in Muhammad’s time because he wouldn’t have been playing a piano anywhere near where Muhammad could have heard it.
+Goodbye, Elton John.
+Actually, Elton John may have slipped under the radar in Muhammad’s time because he wouldn’t have been playing a piano anywhere near where Muhammad could have heard it.
 On page 774, Muhammad says, “Allah Mighty and Majestic sent me as a guidance and mercy to believers and commanded me to do away with musical instruments—.”

 And the reason you will never hear the Muslim equivalent of opera great Renee Fleming?
 Because Muhammad said, “On the Day of Resurrection, Allah will pour molten lead into the ears of whoever sits listening to a songstress.”
 (RoT Pg.
 775.)